- Mississauga soldiers collecting food and cash at local grocery stores for The Mississauga Food Bank

 - A surprising 17% of Mississauga residents live in poverty.
 That’s over 121,000 people.

-For more information on hunger in Mississauga download the 2012 ‘Who’s Hungry in Mississauga?’ report by clicking here.
+For more information on hunger in Mississauga download the 2013 The Face of Hunger in Mississauga report by clicking here.

 - In March of this year 412,998 people were helped by food banks in Ontario.
 That is an increase of 31.4% since the recession began in 2008.